Today we're looking at another handheld dynamic microphone from Beyerdynamic, but this time it's a hypercardioid mic, and it is the M88TG.

-For this review, I have the mic connected directly to my 2017 iMac with the input gain set at 11:00.
+For this review, I have the mic connected directly to the Focusrite Scarlett 2i2 2nd gen, with the gain set at 2:30.
 I have done no post processing on the audio, it is all raw, but the audio was slightly boosted in final cut pro X to simply make the audio easier to listen to.

 What's In the Box

 - Sensitivity: ~-51dB

 - Impedance: 200-ohms